alena-shs/antimine-mobile-tests/README.md

 #### Locally

 Preconditions for this method:
++ Appium GUI is installed
 + Android Studio is installed (with Virtual Device Manager available)
 + The following device is added:
 >+ Device name: **Pixel 4 API 30**
 >+ Platform version: **11.0**
++ Appium server is running
 + The AVD is running in the emulator (:arrow_forward: button)

 This is how the setup will look like: (press :arrow_forward:)